nmstate/nmstate/automation/README.md

 ## Development

 ### Run the tests manually in the container
 For debugging, it is convenient to run the container and then connect to it in order to run the tests.
+Setting the environment variable `debug_exit_shell` will make the script start a shell instead of exiting the script after an error or running the scripts:

+`debug_exit_shell=1 ./automation/run-integration-tests.sh`

+After closing the shell, the container will be removed.
+Alternatively, the following commands start the container manually:

 ```
 DOCKER_IMAGE="nmstate/centos7-nmstate-dev"
 NET0="nmstate-net0"